ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 Vladimir Arnold -- who came from Russia to work in France -- taught the elite French students and complained that the typical one, when thinking `x * y = y * x` comments that “ah yes, multiplication is _commutative_”.
 Read Arnold, be enlightened.
-He’s the epitome of abstraction rooted in humus, or melting permafrost.
+He’s the epitome of abstraction rooted in humus, or rather melting permafrost.

 Why doesn't the standard C compiler do the same thing ?

 > Probably because those don't like algebraic simplifications,

 SBS told me.
 True, we are not using fields there, so there are some edge effects that can kick back.
-But that could be also taken into account by the compiler, make sure that the term rewriting is allowed ; SBS again :
+But that could also be taken into account by the compiler, making sure that the term rewriting is allowed ; SBS again :

 > C compilers typically refrain from applying associative law, as, strictly speaking, this does not